 Also Read- Quick Tips on ‘How to Get a Job in Dubai?’

 Things to Take Care of while Changing Jobs in Dubai

 1. The Labour Ban

-If you fail to comply with the labour laws, you may have to face a labour ban ranging from 6 months to one year in duration.
+If you fail to comply with the labor laws, you may have to face a labor ban ranging from 6 months to one year in duration.

 – A 1-year ban is imposed on the request of an employer when an employee leaves or resigns from his/her job before the completion of the limited period agreed between them and mentioned in the signed contract.